Neural Parametric Fokker-Planck Equations: Numerical examples

 One can verify that the solution to \eqref{FPE} is

 We use the same parameters as before.
 We solve \eqref{FPE} on time interval $[0, 1.4]$ with time step size $0.005$.

 Similarly, we also plot the empirical mean trajectory, one can compare it with the true solution $\mu(t)=(3(1-e^{-t}), 3(1-e^{-4t}))$.
 Both the curvature and the exponential convergence to $\mu$ are captured by our numerical result.
-To demonstrate the effectiveness of our formulation, we also compare our result with the mean trajectory obtained by computing the flat gradient flow $\dot{\theta}=-\nabla_\theta H(\theta)$, which is plotted in Figure \ref{mean_traj of flat grad flow}.
-It reveals very different behavior of the flat gradient ($\nabla_\theta$) flow and Wasserstein gradient ($G(\theta)^{-1}\nabla_\theta $) flow.
+To demonstrate the effectiveness of our formulation, we also compare the mean trajectory obtained by our result (Figure \ref{mean_traj of wass grad flow}) with the mean trajectory obtained by computing the flat gradient flow $\dot\theta = -\nabla_\theta H(\theta )$ (Figure \ref{mean_traj of flat grad flow}).
+It reveals very different behavior of the Wasserstein gradient ($G(\theta)^{-1}\nabla_\theta $) flow and the flat gradient ($\nabla_\theta$) flow.
 Clearly, our approximation based on Wasserstein gradient flow captures the exact mean function much more accurately.

-We compare the graph of trained $\psi_{\hat{\lambda}}$ at different time steps $k=10,140$ (Figure \ref{nonisotropic gauss psi graph k=10}, \ref{nonisotropic gauss psi graph k=140}).
-The directions of $\nabla\psi_{\hat{\lambda}}$ at $k=10$ and $k=140$ is different from the previous example.
+We compare the graph of trained $\psi_{\hat{\nu}}$ at different time steps $k=10,140$ (Figure \ref{nonisotropic gauss psi graph k=10}, \ref{nonisotropic gauss psi graph k=140}).
+The directions of $\nabla\psi_{\hat{\nu}}$ at $k=10$ and $k=140$ is different from the previous example.
 This is caused by the non-isotropic quadratic (Gaussian) potential $V$ used in this example.